Born01toshine/McDonald_Analysis_Ekta/README.md

 **Detail Description**

-The Jupyter file that contains all the detail about the project is
+The Jupyter file that contains all the detail about the project is _McDonald's Menu Nutritional Analysis.ipynb